Zahed Subhan - Drexel University

 Business lncubator Project, Asheville, NC

 Program provides entrepreneurial expertise to local startups to help spur economic growth in the region.
-Provided over 150 hours of service to date.
+Provided over 150 hours of service.

 Asheville Cottage Initiative, Asheville, NC